Resonant neutrino self-interactions and the $H_0$ tension: Introduction

 The dynamics of the neutrino NSIs heavily depends on the nature of the mediator particle, particularly on its mass.
-On the one hand, an interaction mediated by a very light particle (compared with the temperature of the Universe) gets stronger at late times, the information about the mediator mass is erased by the interaction's nature, and strong bounds are obtained for the interaction coupling \cite{Forastieri2015,Forastieri2019,Venzor2022}.
+On the one hand, an interaction mediated by a very light particle (compared with the temperature of the Universe) becomes more important at late times, the information about the mediator mass is erased by the interaction's nature, and strong bounds are obtained for the interaction coupling \cite{Forastieri2015,Forastieri2019,Venzor2022}.
 On the other hand, a heavy mediator implies a tight coupling at early times that fades away faster than the expansion of the Universe.
-In the latter case, observables depend on the effective coupling $(g_{\nu}/m_{\varphi})^2$ which presents a bimodal posterior distribution.
-One of its peaks prefers a large positive coupling, that deviates from the standard neutrino behavior.
-Because the required parameters are too large, the cosmological and astrophysical relics may constrain this scenario \cite{Bell2006,Archidiacono2014,CyrRacine2014,Lancaster2017,Kreisch2020,Park2019,Choudhury2021,Blinov2019,brinckmann2020self,mazumdar2020flavour,Huang2021,kreisch2022atacama,das2023magnificent}.
+In the latter case, observables depend on the effective coupling $(g_{\nu}/m_{\varphi})^2$ which in some works a bimodal posterior distribution has been observed .
+One of its peaks prefers a large positive coupling, that deviates from the standard neutrino behavior \cite{Kreisch2020,Park2019,kreisch2022atacama,das2023magnificent}.
+Although, other independent analyses have not observed this peak with a good statistical significance \cite{brinckmann2020self,Choudhury2021}.
+Because the required effective coupling is large, compared to the Fermi constant, the cosmological and astrophysical relics may constrain this scenario \cite{Bell2006,Archidiacono2014,CyrRacine2014,Oldengott_2015,Oldengott_2017,Lancaster2017,Kreisch2020,Park2019,Choudhury2021,Blinov2019,brinckmann2020self,mazumdar2022flavour,Huang2021,kreisch2022atacama,das2023magnificent,RoyChoudhury2022}.

 So far, the cosmological literature lacks the study of intermediate-mass range mediator particles.
 In this case, neutrino scattering peaks at the epoch when acoustic oscillations were shaped, between redshifts $10^6$ and $10^3$, or at neutrino temperatures of about 100 eV well down to 0.1 eV.
 This translates to a resonant region of interest corresponding to a mediator mass that can be located within that same range.
 Because of the resonance, the interaction rate gets enhanced and similar phenomenological implications as those observed in the light and heavy mediator cases could be reached with a much smaller coupling $g_{\nu}$.
-Resonant neutrino self-interaction implications have been previously studied in other astrophysical environments \cite{Creque2021,Chang2022aas,cerdeno2023constraints}.
+Resonant neutrino self-interaction implications have been previously studied in other astrophysical environments \cite{Creque2021,chang2022towards,cerdeno2023constraints}.
 In this paper, we study the previously unexplored cosmological implications of the resonant region.